Theater and Dance Department

 TD116Af Ballet Forms Technique Lab: Beginning Beginning-level ballet, focused on developing the functional anatomy of the moving body through classical ballet vocabulary.
 Students are introduced to the basic vocabulary of the form and encouraged to experiment with groundedness and lightness, balance and stasis, support and tension, force and energy.
 Students will demonstrate increased flexibility, strength, coordination, and body connectivity.
 May be taken a total of four times for credit.
 Two credit hours.
 Patterson

 TD116Bs Ballet Forms Technique Lab: Intermediate An exploration of the principles of ballet including, but not limited to, technique, vocabulary, and history.
 Students will make the vital connection between theory and practice by demonstrating their knowledge of technique within the classroom and will recognize the benefits of risk-taking through theory, performance, and evaluation.
 They will understand the cultural history of ballet through independent practice and research, as well as synergetic discussion.
 May be taken a total of four times for credit.
 Two credit hours.
-Instructor
+Patterson

 TD117Afs Contemporary Dance Technique Lab: Beginning/Partnering An introductory contemporary/modern studio course geared toward students with little or no dance experience, but also open to those looking to deepen their practice or practice partnering.
 Explore contemporary dance movement from a variety of lenses with a special focus on the fundamentals of contemporary partnering—bearing and sharing weight, engaging and following momentum.
 Look at the athletics and aesthetics of the moving body, develop anatomical, sensory, and spatial awareness, execute increasingly complex movement sequences, and examine the metaphoric expressive potential of bodies in action.
 May be taken a total of four times for credit.
 Two credit hours.
 Kloppenberg, McDonough